 Alsid detects standard attacks like password spraying out of the box, as well as the much more complex and difficult-to-detect attacks like DCShadow.
 The most advanced attackers will run very stealthy attacks that switch off AD event logs to allow them to establish persistent access to the AD via backdoors.
 Alsid also detects complex AD backdoors in real time, out of the box.

-Remember that real-time detection alone is not enough and should be followed by an easy-to-understand set of remediation steps providing a non-security focused administrator with the ability to take the recommended remediation steps.
+Remember that real-time detection alone is not enough and should be followed by an easy-to-understand set of remediation steps providing a non-security focused administrator the ability to take the recommended remediation steps.